Xenovonex/Making_GANet_More_Efficient_Group_30/README.md

 ### Data: KITTI 2015
 The KITTI 2015 stereo dataset is used to train and evaluate the models.
-The dataset can be downloaded here: http://www.cvlibs.net/datasets/kitti/eval_scene_flow.php?benchmark=stereo
+The dataset can be downloaded here: http://www.cvlibs.net/datasets/kitti/eval_scene_flow.php?benchmark=stereo Put the data_scene_flow directory inside the Datasets directory.
+Also, from the training directory copy the disp_occ_0 directory to the testing directory.

 Source KITTI 2015:
 Moritz Menze and Andreas Geiger.
 2015.
 Object Scene Flow for Autonomous Vehicles.
 Conference on Computer Vision and Pattern Recognition (CVPR).